 Do you enjoy working with your hands, and finding out how things work?
 Have you got a strong interest in motor vehicles, from cars and motorcycles to buses and trucks?
 If so, this career area might be the one for you.

 The retail motor industry in Scotland, and across the UK, is being affected by several trends.
 Sales of electric and hybrid cars are growing significantly.
+By end of May 2020 there were 301,000 plug in cars and 8,800 plug in vans in the UK.
 This is partly as a result of our need to develop more fuel-efficient vehicles, which reduce carbon emissions and air pollution.
 But, drivers also want to cut their fuel costs.

 Vehicles of all types are becoming more complex, with more onboard computers and internet access.
 So, diagnosing faults in vehicle computer networks and repairing electronic faults has become more important.

 Around 43,000 people work in the retail motor industry in Scotland.
-Females are still under-represented in most sectors of the industry.
+Women are still under-represented in most sectors of the industry.

 This career area includes jobs in:

 You might be able to become a vehicle technician specialising in the repair and maintenance of vehicles used by emergency and rescue services, with organisations such as Police Scotland, the Scottish Fire and Rescue Service, airport fire and rescue services and the Scottish Ambulance Service.

 There are also relevant opportunities in the Armed Services, particularly in the Army, for repairing and maintaining military vehicles, from light armoured vehicles to tanks.

 New car sales fell in May 2020.
 Sales decreased by -89.0% due to the effects of the COVID -19 coronavirus.